- Advocacy & Legislation

-How and when do I apply?CRCC has implemented a new streamlined process, allowing applicants to download the entire application packet—including fillable forms—from CRCC's website.
-After all information and documentation has been compiled, a complete application and fees must be submitted by mail.
+How and when do I apply?CRCC has implemented the CRCC Online Portal, which allows applicants to complete the entire application packet online.
 For more information, see the CRC Certification Guide and Application Instructions.

 When happens if I submit an incomplete application?If an application does not include all required information or documentation, it will be considered incomplete and eligibility will not be able to be determined.
 Your eligibility determination will be delayed pending complete information, which will delay your ability to test in the testing cycle for which you applied.